After countless hours of testing and reviewing, we have determined that the best dog playpen is the Midwest Exercise Pen!

 - Your dog’s escape abilities – Some dogs are natural escape artists, and you’ll want to keep that in mind.
 Pens have open tops, and if your dog is a jumper you may want to go another route.

-It might be helpful to make a list of the particular features you think are most important before moving on to the next section, which will help you compare the top five dog pens and make a decision.
+It might be helpful to make a list of the particular features you think are most important before moving on to the next section, which will help you compare the top seven best dog playpen and make a decision.

-When You’re Ready to Buy Your Dog Playpen
+When You’re Ready to Buy Your Best Dog Playpen

-Now that you’ve thought about what you and your dog need in your new dog play pen, it’s time to share our top five dog pen picks for 2017.
+Now that you’ve thought about what you and your dog need in your new dog play pen, it’s time to share our top 7 best dog playpen for this year.
 This page will give you an overview, and when you’re ready to make a decision, you can just click the “Buy Now” button over on the right of the dog pen you choose.

 Our #1 choice is this versatile and affordable dog playpen.
 What makes it so special?
 To start, you can order it in five different sizes to accommodate your dog’s needs.
 It’s also very lightweight, weighing in at about ten pounds.

 Unlike our other picks, this puppy playpen has a rust-proof coating, making it suitable for indoor or outdoor use.
 It’s got a sleek black look that makes it inconspicuous enough for indoor use.
 Given its versatility, this playpen for dogs has a very affordable price.
 It offers the perfect marriage between a heavy-duty dog pen and a lightweight dog kennel.
 This is why it’s our top choice!

 - Fully Collapsible to allow for easy storage or travel

 - TWO door latches to better protect against bends from your dog pushing against just the top or bottom of the door